ampproject/amp.dev/content/docs/fundamentals/add_advanced/adding_components.md

 - **experimental**: These are components that are released but are not yet ready for wide use.
 Developers can choose to opt-in to use these features before they are fully released.
 Learn more in [Experimental features](/docs/reference/experimental.html).

-Our sample already uses a built-in component, [amp-img](/docs/reference/components/amp-img.html), and we explored how that component relates to the AMP layout system in the ["Convert your HTML to AMP"](/docs/fundamentals/converting.html) tutorial.
+Our sample already uses a built-in component, [amp-img](/docs/reference/components/amp-img.html), and we explored how that component relates to the AMP layout system in the ["Convert your HTML to AMP"]({{g.doc('/content/docs/fundamentals/converting.md', locale=doc.locale).url.path}}) tutorial.
 Now, let's add some commonly-used **extended** AMP components to our news article.

 ## Monetize with ads